On This Page

 8 Which airport has the best terminals and amenities?

 At JFK, the experience varies by terminal.
 Terminal 4 (Delta hub) and Terminal 5 (JetBlue) are well-regarded.
-Terminals 1 and 7 are older and more cramped.
+The famous TWA Hotel in the landmarked 1962 Saarinen terminal is worth a visit even if you’re not staying there.